Ryan9698/readme-generator-mod9/Develop/README.md

 ## Description

-This project was designed to allow a user to automatically generate a professional README file to use for their projects.
-It automatically creates sections and formats a README for the user by asking different prompts through node.
-I learned a lot about how node operates through the process of trial and error.
+This project was designed to automatically generate a professioonal README for users for their projects.
+I learned a lot about node and different methods through trial and error.
+This was a fun project to work on.

 ## Installation